anthony-richardson/CogniFuse/README.md

 TODO
 ```

-Continuously monitored physiological signals, often referred to as biosignals, carry rich information about the human body and the biological processes happening within.
-Extracting this information from casually collected data in activities of daily living holds great potential to revolutionize real-time monitoring of physical and mental states outside of highly controlled clinical conditions.
+Continuously monitored physiological signals carry rich information about the human body and the biological processes happening within.
+Extracting this information from casually collected biosignal data in activities of daily living holds great potential to revolutionize real-time monitoring of physical and mental states outside of highly controlled clinical conditions.
 However, this potential comes with a number of difficulties:
 - Data recorded during activities of daily living contains an increased amount of noise and artifacts, making the extraction of relevant aspects more difficult
 - The importance of each biosignal and the impact it should have on the prediction can vary between tasks
 - The relevant aspects in the data can differ between tasks